Niger–Russia relations: Relations After 1991

 With the dissolution of the Soviet Union in 1991, Niger's ties to Moscow entered a long lull.
 The new Russian Federation scaled back its diplomatic footprint in Africa, even closing its embassy in Niamey in the 1990s.
 For over three decades thereafter, Russia had no resident embassy in Niger.
 Bilateral interactions were scarce.
 Niger's governments in the 1990s and 2000s remained aligned with Western nations and international institutions, relying on France, the U.S., and the EU for development aid and security partnerships.

-Under President Mahamadou Issoufou (2011–2021) and President Mohamed Bazoum (2021–2023), Russia remained a secondary player compared to France and the U.S. Notably, President Bazoum took pro-Western positions internationally – he even backed Ukraine at the United Nations during the 2022 Russian invasion.
+Under President Mahamadou Issoufou (2011–2021) and President Mohamed Bazoum (2021–2023), Russia remained a secondary player compared to France and the U.S. Notably, President Bazoum took pro-Western positions internationally, including backing Ukraine at the United Nations during the 2022 Russian invasion.

 2023 Niger Coup d'état

 A watershed came with Niger's 2023 military coup.
 On July 26, 2023, the Nigerien army led by General Abdourahamane Tchiani ousted Bazoum's elected government.
 In the aftermath, the new junta dramatically pivoted away from Western partners and reached out to Russia.
 Within months, Niger's military leaders revoked key security agreements with France and the United States and expelled Western troops from its soil.
 Moscow – which had only limited prior involvement in Niger – quickly signaled support for the junta.
 In late 2023 and early 2024, high-level contacts multiplied: Tchiani held a phone call with Russian President Vladimir Putin to discuss strengthened cooperation, and the junta's Prime Minister Ali Lamine Zeine visited Moscow to seek deeper partnerships in defense, energy, and agriculture.
 In November 2024, Russian Deputy Prime Minister Alexander Novak led a high-level delegation to Niger, coinciding with meetings of the new Sahel alliance (AES) in Bamako and Niamey.

 In April 2025, Russian Foreign Minister Sergey Lavrov announced that Russia would reopen its embassy in Niger by 2025.